 The not-so-immense jaw power of the Giganotosaurus, on the other hand, kept it from eating other dinosaurs whole, which it could have easily done otherwise, given the size of its mouth.

 Another important factor for predators is the structure of their teeth.
-While the Giganotosaurus had almost all identical teeth, which were flat and wide, the T-rex had a set of teeth with a few different types.
+While the Giganotosaurus had almost all identical teeth, which were flat and wide, like blades, the T-rex had a set of teeth with a few different types.
 The front teeth were meant for gripping and pulling, the side teeth were meant for tearing the flesh and the back teeth were used for chewing the flesh.
 In a very basic way, that’s actually a lot like the structure of our teeth.
 We use incisors to bite into our food, canines to tear through it and back molars to chew it.
 Of course, they ate other dinosaurs, and while we eat dinosaurs too…. it’s not really the same…

 Basically, the T-rex seems to have had a far more developed dental structure than that of the Giganotosaurus, which seems about right, seeing as it had an extra 30 million years to evolve.